igormagun/100Percenter/README.md

 This iOS app is designed to track user progress towards 100% completion in various video games.
 It imports a JSON list of video games and their respective 100% tasks, stores it locally using CoreData, and then tracks progression as the user checks items off the list.

-It is still a **work in progress**, but is nearing completion, and thus I have decided to upload it to Github.
+It is still a **work in progress**, but is nearing completion, and thus I have decided to upload it to GitHub.

 Anyone who wishes to can contribute to the game list, though I would not recommend doing so until I have finalized support for subcategories first - the formatting for this is not yet decided.